JaneliaSciComp/BigStitcher-Spark/README.md

 ```

 For running the fatjar on the **cloud** check out services such as [Amazon EMR](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-spark.html).
 An implementations of image readers and writers that support cloud storage can be found [here](https://github.com/bigdataviewer/bigdataviewer-omezarr).
 Note that running it on the cloud is an ongoing effort with [@kgabor](https://github.com/kgabor), [@tpietzsch](https://github.com/tpietzsch) and the AWS team that currently works as a prototype but is further being optimized.
 We will provide an updated documentation in due time.

+## Example Datasets<a name="examples">

+We provide two example datasets (one for *interest-point based registration*, one that works well with *Stitching*), which are available for download several times with increasing level of reconstruction so you can test different modules of **BigStitcher-Spark** directly.
+The datasets are again linked throughout the documentation for the individual modules.
+If you would like to test the entire pipeline we suggest to start with RAW datasets and run the entire pipeline.

 ## Usage<a name="usage">